Quick Answer, Quick Answer, Revenge Trading

 The defining characteristics of a revenge trade versus a legitimate re-entry:

 A planned re-entry after a stop-out can look similar on the surface.
 The difference is entirely internal.
 If you're entering because your setup triggered again and the conditions still favor the trade, that's trading.
-If you're entering because you're angry about the $400 you just lost and you need it back before you can walk away, that's revenge.
+If you're entering because you're angry about the loss you just took and you need it back before you can walk away, that's revenge.

 I know the difference because I've lied to myself about it hundreds of times.
 "The setup is still valid" is the most dangerous sentence a trader can say to himself after a loss.
 Sometimes it's true.
 Most of the time it's a rationalization your emotional brain constructed in about half a second to justify what your fingers were already doing.